 - Basket-hilted Sword - These basket-hilted swords are the most recent developments in warfare technology.
 Although, long have we known of the existence of these basket-hilted swords, only recently could blacksmiths reproduce them in a way that was both defensible for combat, and light enough as to not throw off the balance of the blade.
 Superior, One-handed, prof +3, d8, .45g, 2.5lbs, heavy blade, defensive.

 Homebrew FirearmsThe 16th century was the transition century of warfare in real life history.
 About 50 years later we had the iconic Three Musketeers looking solider, and 50 years in the past we were in the pinnacle of plate armor technology.
 As firearms became more common place, they made armor and skilled professional mounted knights, and mounted men-at-arms obsolete.
 The classical knight as we knew it was in decline, because they cost more to deploy, and require a lifetime of training.
 The classical knight and man-at-arms could effectively be killed by peasants and serfs armed, trained, and equipped with significantly less.
 Pistol ammo costs 4s for 20 shots, blunderbuss costs 4s for 8 shots, arquebus costs 5s for 20 shots.
 Another thing I want firearms in my homebrew DnD 4E to represent is the advantage of ease of use firearms have over more conventional weapons have.
 To use a sword even semi competently, you must spend hundreds of hours practicing.
 Same with a bow, even the act of wearing certain armors require training and proficiency.
 However, firearms require almost little to no training to use with lethal results.
 Even a child could be trained to point and pull a trigger.
 A lowly baron could hire a line commander, then arm a dozen or two men with nothing but gunpowder and shot, and he could could be a legitimate threat to countrysides, and highways, maybe even small villages.
 That is, if they could find and afford a line commander, and a few dozen firearms.
-So, to represent the advantage of ease of use firearms have over conventional weapons, firearms can use either dex or strength mod to determine RBA's.
+So, to represent the advantage of ease of use firearms have over conventional weapons, when making an RBA with a firearm, you may use the same modifier you use that you add to your AC for wearing either light or heavy armor for determining your attack.
 If you want to make a build out of firearms, you'd likely need to talk to me about it, and we can work it out.
 Firearms in my homebrew are more supposed to be like weapons of opportunity than a weapon you build around.
 Altho, as some party members have already shown, firearm builds can work, and work well they do.
 Due to compatibility issues, any enchantment that has the "bow", "crossbow", "hand crossbow", requirement can also be appiled to firearms.
 Also, due to obvious game breaking bullshit, the enchantment "Swiftshot Weapon" cannot be applied to firearms.

 Homebrew Firearm Properties